survivejs/webpack-book/manuscript/developing_with_webpack/05_linting.md

 ## Conclusion

 In this chapter, you learned how to lint your code using webpack in various ways.
 It is one of those techniques that yields benefits over the long term.
 You can fix possible problems before they become actual issues.

-In the next chapter we'll learn how to deal with styling using webpack.
-We can also resume setting up HMR there and learn to drop unused CSS from our project.